Tiwari007/ThreeJs-Theme/README.md

 - npm install react-router-dom
 - npm install @react-three/fiber (for creating canvas)
 - npm install @react-three/drei
-- download the 3d models from sketchfab that you want to include in your application
+- download the 3d models from <a href="https://sketchfab.com/3d-models/popular">sketchfab</a> that you want to include in your application
 - also you can check the sample in <a href="https://gltf.pmnd.rs">gltf.pmnd.rs</a> here.
 - create a models folder and include the models you want and paste the models code that coming from the previous link.
 - for enable the 3d models animation we need to install the package called @react-spring/three